 Two Paths to Resignation

-Arizona gives trustees two ways to step down.
-The first requires no court involvement: the trustee provides at least thirty days' written notice to the qualified beneficiaries, the settlor (if still living), and any cotrustees.
-The trust instrument can modify this process, but the default is straightforward.
+There are two ways for a trustee to step down.
+The first requires no court involvement.
+The trustee provides at least thirty days' written notice to the qualified beneficiaries, the settlor (if still living), and any cotrustees.
+The terms of the trust can modify this process, but the default is straightforward.

 A trustee may resign either: 1.
 Unless the trust instrument provides otherwise, on at least thirty days' notice to the qualified beneficiaries, the settlor, if living, and all cotrustees.
 2. With the approval of the court.